 One of the most critical steps to operating a high efficiency washer successfully is to purchase detergents specially formulated for these washers to get good results.
 High efficiency detergents are formulated to be low-sudsing and quick-dispersing.
 High efficiency detergents hold soil in suspension so it is not re-deposited onto clean clothes even in the low volume of water.

 Using a traditional detergent will result in too many suds that will prevent the tumbling action needed for cleaning.
 The excessive suds can overflow the washer and actually cause permanent damage.

+Many users complain about musty odors and mildew growth in high efficiency washers.
 Excessive detergent residue or fabric softener residue is the culprit.
 This residue which also traps laundry soil is the perfect food for mildew growth.
 Using a cleaning cycle at least once per month, regulating how much detergent is used (never more than two teaspoons per load) and leaving the door ajar after each load to allow moisture to evaporate will prevent this issue.

 Always look for the he symbol on the detergent box or bottle.
 Some pre-treat products may still be normal to high sudsing and their use should be limited in high efficiency washers.
 However, this is changing as more homes convert to high efficiency washer.
 Read the labels.

 High efficiency detergents can always be used as a presoak or stain remover.